Monesh-Devadiga/Lex-Yacc-Programs/README.md

 - To Evaluate arithmetic expressions
 - To Evaluate boolean expressions
 - Validation of for loop statement syntax
-- if-else statement syntax Validation
+- Validation of if-else statement syntax
 - Grammar validation
 - Compiler Design laboratory exercises